-I often get asked if metal roofing is a good option for replacing a wood shake roof.
-My first question is always “Why do you want to change?”
-I get some really interesting answers, and thought it would be a good idea to put some of the most common concerns and follow them with the answers.
-Before you read any furthers let me say this, “I think wood shake roofs are beautiful”, and I give this advice as even handed as possible so you the consumer can make an informed decision.
+We often get asked if metal roofing is a good option for replacing a wood shake roof and our first question is always “Why do you want to change?”
+We typically get some really interesting answers and thought it would be a good idea to list some of the most common concerns and follow them with our answers.
+Before you read any furthers let us say this, “We think wood shake roofs are beautiful”, and we give this advice as even handed as possible so you the consumer can make an informed decision.

 Alternatives that don’t give you good solutions to all the issues listed above are useless, and you might as well stick with a roofing style that you already like.
 What if you could maintain the look and feel of the wood shake, but didn’t have any of the shortcomings?
 The answer is yes, when you consider the right type of metal roof.
 The Country Manor Shake roof you see in the picture above, is a metal shingle made to replicate that highly desirable hand split shake look.
 I see whole neighborhoods of roofs that I know were wood shake originally and now have been converted over time to lesser quality asphalt roofs.
 Better alternatives were never given to those homeowners and now they have lost home value and stuck with replacing their roof every 12 to 15 years.

-I hope you find this helpful, and I encourage you to contact us at AL-CO Metal Roofing with any questions you may have about your wood shake roof.
-We can provide you with answers, or even a free quote for a metal roofing your home.
+We hope you find this helpful, and we encourage you to contact us at AL-CO Metal Roofing with any questions you may have about your wood shake roof.
+We can provide you with answers, or even a free quote for a metal roof your home.

 Choosing the right coatings for a metal roof is one of the most important decisions you can make in a roofing decision.